Web Video: Joueur du Grenier

-- Flat Joy: In the review of Terminator on NES, describing how hectic and exciting the game is.JdG: I hit, hit, hit, duck.
+- In the review of Terminator on NES, describing how hectic and exciting the game is.JdG: I hit, hit, hit, duck.
 Hit, hit, hit, duck.
 Hit, hit...
 I won.
 Yaaaaaay.

-- The RCT special has his first ride, an oval with a slightly raised portion of the track, garner this reation from visitors.
+- The Roller Coaster Tycoon special has his first ride, an oval with a slightly raised portion of the track, garner this reaction from visitors.
 So he improves it by adding a death metal soundtrack.

 - Flipping the Table: In the Platoon and Metal Gear review, after he realizes that his attempt to make a map of the first area of Platoon failed.

 - Follow the Leader: AVGN, which he admits.JdG: The concept was taken from AVGN (long live the King!) and adapted in French.
 If you know a bit of English, I recommend you check him out.

 - Formerly Fat: Fred lost some weight in 2013 (the "boring FAQ" says this was for health reasons).
 Curiously, this coincides with a change of tone in the latest videos, where he looks and sound more frowning and blasé, and generally meaner.